TakVanneth/FinalProjectLoanSystemReact/README.md

 1. Clone the Repository :
 - Clone the repository using the following command in your terminal:
-### command code : git clone https://github.com/TakVanneth/FinalProjectLoanSystemReact.git
+### command line : git clone https://github.com/TakVanneth/FinalProjectLoanSystemReact.git

 2. Navigate to Project Directory:
 - Open your terminal, go to the cloned folder directory:
-### command code : cd FinalProjectLoanSystemReact
+### command line : cd FinalProjectLoanSystemReact

 3. Install Dependencies :
 - Make sure you have NodeJS installed.
 If not, download it here (https://nodejs.org/en/download/).
 Install dependencies using:
 - Install all dependencies by running this command in your terminal:
-### command code : npm install
+### command line : npm install

 # 2. Setting up the Database